Enjoy the view from Kronborg Castle across the strait of Oresund, just like the imaginary Hamlet a few hundred years

 I visited Kronborg Castle (“Kronborg Slot” in Danish) in 2012.
 I found that it is the location, the fortification and the size of the castle/fortress that make Kronborg outstanding.
 The interior squared yard and surrounding quarters are fascinating.
 Be sure to purchase the admission ticket for a guided tour or on-your-own walk in the palace anyway.
 You should not miss the tapestries, the large banqueting hall, the royal chambers and the chapel.

 On our visit the castle had on loan one important object taken as a war bounty by the Swedes in 1658, King Frederick II’s table canopy.
-It had been kept well in Sweden and has maintained an astonishingly good condition, as well as being of a very high quality in the first place.
-(The canopy is on a four year loan from 2012, so there will be ample opportunity to have a view of it.)
+It has been maintained well, and is today in an astonishingly good condition.
+I would add that it was of a very high quality in the first place.

 If you have read Hamlet, you could try to speculate on what was the result of Shakespeare’s free imagination and what was based on facts.
 In any case, the world’s most famous quote (“To be or not to be…“); are from Kronborg.
 It is from the world’s most famous play (“Hamlet“), by the world’s most famous playwright (William Shakespeare), was set here at Kronborg.
 I would believe this fact is a major reason why Kronborg receives so many visitors each year.